-- Are we effectively recording in the meeting minutes of meetings all WHS issues and are they stored in an easy to find and manageable location?
+- Are we effectively recording in the meeting minutes all WHS issues and are they stored in an easy to find and manageable location?

 - Is our First Aid kit fully stocked and everyone is aware of how to access it and what to do if they use some of the materials?